cesar-rgon/desktop-app-installer/README.md

 ### 4. Execution's lifecycle
 1. The user must select the applications to install.
-2. The script adds third-party repositories of the selected third-party applications, if this is the case.
+2. The script would add third-party repositories of the selected third-party applications, when required.
 3. The script installs all the selected repository applications with EULA support if required.
 4. The script executes custom subscripts to install the selected non-repository applications.
 5. The script executes custom subscripts to setup selected applications.
-6. The script run final operations to finish installation process and to clean temporal files.
+6. The script runs final operations to finish installation process and to clean temporal files.
-7. The script shows an installation log file which contains installation steps and errors if they happened
+7. The script shows an installation log file which contains installation steps and errors if they have occurred.

-Main script run all the previous steps while separate application scripts skip step 1 and run the rest.
+Main script runs all the previous steps, whereas individual application scripts skip step 1 and run the remaining.

 ---
 [Back to index](#index)

-### 5. Extend functionallity and customize applications to install
+### 5. Extend functionality and customize applications to install
-To extend script functionallity is required to add subscripts for custom purposes.
-To customize applications to install is necessary to edit some config files.
-This actions will be detailed in next chapters.
+To extend script functionality is required to add subscripts for custom purposes.
+To customize applications to install, it's necessary to edit some config files.
+These actions will be detailed in next chapters.

 #### 5.1 Understanding project structure
 Tree of folders and some files: